- A: Governance & Administration

 To a large extent, the chair of Visual and Media Anthropology is based on a critical evaluation of media-related issues: whether this is connected to the ways governments, institutions, particular groups or individuals employ specific media in order to gain access to public opinion-making and legitimizing their interests, or to the ways in which certain images journey through various media technologies (traditional to electronic), across social, political and geographical boundaries, thereby changing their meaning and efficacy.
 The analysis of image itineraries and media flows also allows investigation into the ways in which communities have formed over time and according to culturally specific contexts, helping people negotiate and challenge perspectives regarding Self and Other, governance and civil society, health, heritage or space/place.
 Our key areas of research are youth culture, urban imaginaries, gender, diaspora and performance studies, as well as shifting art markets and exhibition practices.

-From January on, Mrs. Ina Buchholz Chebbi will substitute Mrs. Brigitte Berger-Göken as an administrative assistant.
+Mrs. Ina Buchholz Chebbi substitutes Mrs. Brigitte Berger-Göken as an administrative assistant.

 Watch our video portrait